cervoise/blog/certifications/SLAE/Exo7-Crypter.md

 $ exit
 ```

-Lets compile the all things into an ELF using PyInstaller:
+Let's compile the all things into an ELF using PyInstaller:

 ```
 cervoise@slae:~$ python pyinstaller.py --onefile ../decrypt-and-run.py